mariadb-corporation/MaxScale/Documentation/Tutorials/Filter-Tutorial.md

 ### Logging filters

-Logging filters do not in any way alter the statement or results of the statements that are passed through MaxScale.
+Logging filters do not in any way alter the statement or results of the statements that are passed through MariaDB MaxScale.
 They merely log some information about some or all of the statements and/or result sets.

-Two examples of logging filters are contained within the MaxScale GA, a filter that will log all statements and another that will log only a number of statements, based on the duration of the execution of the query.
+Two examples of logging filters are contained within the MariaDB MaxScale, a filter that will log all statements and another that will log only a number of statements, based on the duration of the execution of the query.

 ### Statement rewriting filters

 Statement rewriting filters modify the statements that are passed through the filter.
 This allows a filter to be used as a mechanism to alter the statements that are seen by the database, an example of the use of this might be to allow an application to remain unchanged when the underlying database changes or to compensate for the migration from one database schema to another.

-The MaxScale GA includes a filter that can modify statements by use of regular expressions to match statements and replaced that matched text.

 ### Result set manipulation filters

 A result set manipulation filter is very similar to a statement rewriting but applies to the result set returned rather than the statement executed.
 An example of this may be obfuscating the values in a column.

-The MaxScale 1.0 GA release does not contain any result set manipulation filters.

 ### Routing hint filters

 Routing hint filters are filters that embed hints in the request that can be used by the router onto which the query is passed.
 These hints include suggested destinations as well as metric that may be used by the routing process.

-The MaxScale 1.0 GA release does not contain any hint filters.

 ### Firewall filters

-A firewall filter is a mechanism that allows queries to be blocked within MaxScale before they are sent on to the database server for execution.
+A firewall filter is a mechanism that allows queries to be blocked within MariaDB MaxScale before they are sent on to the database server for execution.
 They allow constructs or individual queries to be intercepted and give a level of access control that is more flexible than the traditional database grant mechanism.

-The 1.0 GA release of MaxScale does not include any firewall filters.

 ### Pipeline control filters

-A pipeline filter is one that has an affect on how the requests are routed within the internal MaxScale components.
-The most obvious version of this is the ability to add a "tee" connector in the pipeline, duplicating the request and sending it to a second MaxScale service for processing.
+A pipeline filter is one that has an affect on how the requests are routed within the internal MariaDB MaxScale components.
+The most obvious version of this is the ability to add a "tee" connector in the pipeline, duplicating the request and sending it to a second MariaDB MaxScale service for processing.

-The MaxScale 1.0 GA release contains an implementation of a tee filter that allows statements to be matched using a regular expression and passed to a second service within MaxScale.

 ## Filter Definition

-Filters are defined in the configuration file, MaxScale.ini, using a section for each filter instance.
+Filters are defined in the configuration file, typically maxscale.cnf, using a section for each filter instance.
 The content of the filter sections in the configuration file various from filter to filter, however there are always to entries present for every filter, the type and module.
 ```
 [MyFilter]
 type=filter
 module=xxxfilter
 ```
-The type is used by the configuration manager within MaxScale to determine what this section is defining and the module is the name of the plugin that implements the filter.
+The type is used by the configuration manager within MariaDB MaxScale to determine what this section is defining and the module is the name of the plugin that implements the filter.

-When a filter is used within a service in MaxScale the entry filters= is added to the service definition in the ini file section for the service.
+When a filter is used within a service in MariaDB MaxScale the entry filters= is added to the service definition in the ini file section for the service.
 Multiple filters can be defined using a syntax akin to the Linux shell pipe syntax.
 ```
 [Split Service]
 type=service